stellatogrp/online_mro/README.md

 ## Instructions
 ### Running experiments
 A valid mosek license is required in the mosek folder.
-Experiments can from the root folder using the commands below.
+Experiments can be ran from the root folder using the commands below.
 The value R controls the number of repetitions.
 If you wish to run experiments in separate batches, you can set r_start to the cumulative total already ran.
 E.g. r_start 0 with R = 10 is equivalent to running R = 5 twice, with r_start = 0 then r_start 5.